uber/cadence/docs/03_goclient/15_sessions.md

 func GetSessionInfo(ctx Context) *SessionInfo
 ```

 The session context also stores some metadata of the session, which can be retrieved by the `GetSessionInfo()` API.
-For now, there are only two exported fields in the returned `workflow.SessionInfo`.
-We may consider exposing more information in the future.
+If the context passed in doesn't contain any session metadata, this API will return a `nil` pointer.

 ## Concurrent Session Limitation